Lucsantosg/CloudLogAnalysis/how-to/manage-logs/downloading_logs_cloud.md

 ## Step 2: Identify what logs are available
 {: #step2}

-1. Use the `bx logging log-show` command to see what logs are available for the last 2 weeks.
+1. Use the `ibmcloud logging log-show` command to see what logs are available for the last 2 weeks.
 Run the following command:

     ```
-    bx logging log-show
+    ibmcloud logging log-show
     ```
     {: codeblock}

     For example, the output of running this command is:

     ```
-    bx logging log-show
+    ibmcloud logging log-show
     Showing log status of resource: cedc73c5-1234-5678-abcd-378620d6fab5 ...

     Date         Size     Count   Searchable   Types